HOW TO GET THE MOST OUT OF YOUR WEDDING PHOTOS

 PLEASE GATHER YOUR SPECIAL DETAILS.

 As a couple, you no doubt have spent valuable time and energy in designing or selecting your wedding invitations, as well as picking out your jewelry, shoes, perfume and other accessories!
 Many couples have incorporated family heirlooms into their wedding day.
 Please have these items gathered together on the morning of your wedding day so that they can be styled and captured by us as your photographer/videographer.
-If you and your fiancé are getting ready on the same property, please have both the bride and groom’s accessories gathered together in the bridal suite (i.e. perfume, shoes, cuff links, tie, etc.).
+If you and your fiancé are getting ready on the same property, please have both the bride and groom’s accessories gathered together in the bridal suite (i.e. cologne, shoes, cuff links, tie, etc.).
 We will be happy to document all these details and then bring the groom all these items in time for getting ready photos.
 If you would like your wedding invitations photographed (highly recommended by us) please set aside two copies of the full invitation suite along with your other gathered details.
 If you are having a calligrapher address your envelopes please include at least 1 fully addressed envelope.

 MAKE TIME FOR YOUR PHOTOS!